amirhosseinsaloot/DotNetCore_VueJs/README.md

 ## Backend Architecture Overview

-This application uses Onion architecture.
+This application uses Clean architecture and also can be used to build projects with Domain-Driven-Design approach.

 ### Core Layer
-This will contains Enums , Exception classes , Interfaces and Abstractions (Implementions on above layers) , Setting classes , and Utilities will be used in above layers .
+This will contains Enums , Exception classes , Interfaces (The Interfaces of generic repositories) and Abstractions (Implementions on above layers) , Setting classes , Entities , POCO classes, construction, and model validation , and Utilities will be used in above layers .

-### Data Layer
-This layer contains Entities , Database config , Migrations and DataProviders (Service layer uses DataProviders for getting proper data).

-Hints :
-1) Anything in this layer is about the DATA (Separation of concerns).
-2) Depends on Core but has no dependencies on any other layer.

-### Service Layer
+### Infrastructure Layer
-Service layer contains all application services such as Domain services (Business logic) or other services like Jwt , Email , Sms and etc.
+This layer contains Entities , Database config , Migrations , DataProviders (Presentation layer uses DataProviders for getting proper data) and application services such as Domain services (Business logic) or other services like Email , Sms and etc.

 Hints :
 1) Depends on Core and Data.